-The message is viral on Facebook as well.
+The message was viral on Facebook.

 The inauguration was postponed amid protests, however, the 400-bed facility was made accessible to students in the following months.